bruno-unna/fexco/README.md

     (module `mock-service`).
   - Another (the important one) that is the required development (module `proxy-service`).
+- A Redis server is required.
-- A docker-compose file for the wrapped-up final product is included.
+- A docker-compose file for the wrapped-up final product is included, that takes care of all servers and configuration.

 ## Background